Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with both parameters (limit, customer_id) having descriptions.
-The description does not add additional meaning beyond what the schema provides; it only references the returned fields.
-Thus baseline score of 3 is appropriate.
+Schema coverage is 100%, meaning both parameters (limit, customer_id) already have descriptions in the schema.
+The tool description does not add additional meaning beyond what the schema provides, so the baseline of 3 applies.
+It mentions dimensions in the output but does not discuss parameter syntax or defaults.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.